top of page

 Contact Us

-Request Brave Enough To Fail and BOSS Academy for your school or organization and help empower students to dream big, work hard, and succeed in school and beyond.
+Request Brave Enough To Fail and BOSS Academy for your school or organization.
+Help empower students to dream big, work hard, and succeed in school and beyond.

 Let’s work together to empower students like Sean Parkinson to fulfill their potential.
 Join us in this vital initiative—through donations, sponsorships, or by bringing our programs to your schools and organizations.
 Together, we can transform setbacks into comebacks and give EVERY student a compelling reason to re-engage and achieve.